Last Updated on September 10, 2024

 Kathryn

 Do they have the best pecan pie?
-Is this a special place to you?
+Is this a special place for you?
 Let them know.
 Companies receive a lot of angry emails.
-Very rarely do the receive positive ones.
+Very rarely do they receive positive ones.

 Most people only go out of their way to write if they’re angry.
 Sending a positive letter will mean they’re more likely to listen and be receptive to your message.